Introduction

 This file provides project-specific instructions to the Stably AI agent.

-Rules here apply to ALL agent modes (create, fix, chat, build) and
+Rules here apply to ALL agent modes (create, fix, build) and

 to both local CLI and server-side (PR/CI) test generation.